 Good news!
-Since every bit helps, we are now waiving the $55 application fee for Fall 2020 applications.
+Since every bit helps, we are now waiving the $55 application fee for through Fall 2021.

 We recognize that many universities in areas impacted by COVID-19 may be closed and students may be unable to obtain transcripts and other academic credentials at this time.
 Currently, we can review and make admissions decisions with unofficial copies of transcripts.
 Attach scanned copies to your application checklist after submitting your application or email to email@example.com if you have already submitted an application.

 Consult the Admitted Student site for more information about campus resources.